elatov/elatov.github.io/_posts/2012-09-09-vms-setup-to-use-windows-nlb-in-unicast-mode-lose-network-connectivity-when-hp-virtual-connect-module-is-replaced.md

   - Virtual Connect Module
   - Windows NLB
 ---
 A VirtualConnect Module was being replaced on an HP Enclosure and only the VMs used for Windows NLB lost network connectivity.
-If you are not too familiar with the HP VirtualConnect I would suggest reading &#8220;<a href="http://h20000.www2.hp.com/bc/docs/support/SupportManual/c01990371/c01990371.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://h20000.www2.hp.com/bc/docs/support/SupportManual/c01990371/c01990371.pdf']);">HP Virtual Connect Ethernet Cookbook: Single and Multi Enclosure Domain (Stacked) Scenarios</a>&#8220;.
+If you are not too familiar with the HP VirtualConnect I would suggest reading "<a href="http://h20000.www2.hp.com/bc/docs/support/SupportManual/c01990371/c01990371.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://h20000.www2.hp.com/bc/docs/support/SupportManual/c01990371/c01990371.pdf']);">HP Virtual Connect Ethernet Cookbook: Single and Multi Enclosure Domain (Stacked) Scenarios</a>".
 An HP Virtual Connect Module is basically an interconnect between the blades in an enclosure and the physical upstream switch.
 It sits between the middle plan of the enclosure and the rear of the Enclosure.
-From &#8220;<a href="http://h20000.www2.hp.com/bc/docs/support/SupportManual/c03154250/c03154250.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://h20000.www2.hp.com/bc/docs/support/SupportManual/c03154250/c03154250.pdf']);">HP Virtual Connect traffic flow</a>&#8220;, here is a good picture:
+From "<a href="http://h20000.www2.hp.com/bc/docs/support/SupportManual/c03154250/c03154250.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://h20000.www2.hp.com/bc/docs/support/SupportManual/c03154250/c03154250.pdf']);">HP Virtual Connect traffic flow</a>", here is a good picture:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/09/flex-fabric.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/09/flex-fabric.png']);"><img class="alignnone size-full wp-image-3429" title="flex-fabric" src="http://virtuallyhyper.com/wp-content/uploads/2012/09/flex-fabric.png" alt="flex fabric VMs Setup to Use Windows NLB in Unicast Mode Lose Network Connectivity When HP Virtual Connect Module is Replaced" width="604" height="567" /></a>

 In the above picture, Flex Fabric Interconnect is our Virtual Connect Interconnect Module.
 Flex Fabric is an extension of the Virtual Connect Module.
-From &#8220;<a href="http://h20000.www2.hp.com/bc/docs/support/SupportManual/c00810839/c00810839.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://h20000.www2.hp.com/bc/docs/support/SupportManual/c00810839/c00810839.pdf']);">HP BladeSystem c-Class architecture</a>&#8220;:
+From "<a href="http://h20000.www2.hp.com/bc/docs/support/SupportManual/c00810839/c00810839.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://h20000.www2.hp.com/bc/docs/support/SupportManual/c00810839/c00810839.pdf']);">HP BladeSystem c-Class architecture</a>":

 > **Virtual Connect**
 > Virtual Connect includes a set of interconnect modules and embedded software that implements server-edge virtualization.
 It puts an abstraction layer between the servers and the external networks